godotjs/javascript/README.md

 }
 ```
 2. Save the script with extension `.jsx`
-3. Attach the script file to the node or resource object like you did with GDScript
+3. Attach the script file to the node or resource object like you do with GDScript

 ##### How to export signals